nazwhale/GildedRose/README.md

 It also became apparent that there was a lot of shared behaviour between these classes, so an `updates` module was created to store this.

 ### Future
-I'd like to remove dependencies on argument order by using a hash.

-I'd also like to dream up some more features to implement to test the agility of my code.
+I'd like to dream up some more features to implement to test the agility of my code.

 ### Acknowledgements